raspberrypilearning/weather-station-guide/software-setup.md

 Press `Ctrl - O` then `Enter` to save and `Ctrl - X` to quit nano.

-### Update the MySQL credentials file with the password for the MySQL root user that you chose during installation
+### Update the MySQL credentials file

-If you are **not** in the `weather-station` folder:
+You will need to use the password for the MySQL root user that you chose during installation.
+If you are **not** in the `weather-station` folder, type:

 `cd ~/weather-station`